Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/PRIMARY-DATA-STORAGE.md

 of partitions to hash into.

 Probably the biggest potential downside is a common SQL server community concern around using GUIDs as a primary key.

-It describes how the real issue is that random GUID keys need to be managed differently than sequential keys.
+However, the real issue is that random GUID keys need to be managed differently than sequential keys.
+The benefit of the sequential key pattern is that inserts fill data pages in a orderly fashion to avoid page splits.
+You rarely run into page splits because you are only appending to the last page.
+The downside is that rapid index inserts create hot page contention.
+Regardless, all other pages are completely full due to a goal fill-factor of 100%.
-He's just a bit reluctant to deviate from the sequential key pattern.

-In the section on "Random GUID keys", he's exactly right that a full data page is a terrible place for a new key to be inserted.
-With the sequential key pattern, you almost never run into that because you are only appending to the last page with a goal fill-factor of 100%.
-(The downside is that rapid index inserts create hot page contention.)
-Anyway, here your index maintenance goal is to pack everything to 100%.
+With a random GUID key pattern, a full data page is a terrible place for a new key to be randomly inserted.

-However, if your plan is to randomly distribute keys across data pages, you would be insane to always pack the pages full!
-As he notes, full pages mean a page split on every insert.
+Every insert would cause a page split.
+Therefore, if your plan is to randomly distribute keys across data pages, it would be crazy to always keep the pages full.

-He's actually got the answer to the problem in his "Fillfactor to the rescue?" section.
-The answer is easy, just run at a lower fill-factor.
+The answer to this issue is simple, just run at a lower fill-factor.
 Now the inserts are randomly distributed across pages with no splitting, and with the added benefit of faster inserts due to no hot page contention.
-The index maintenance goal is now to maintain a fill-factor that allows room to avoid splitting between maintenance sessions.
-(Interestingly, because the amount of total free space grows as the number of pages grow, over time you could actually raise the fill-factor if you wanted to.)
+The index maintenance goal is now to maintain a fill-factor (say 80% to start) that allows room to avoid splitting between maintenance sessions.
+[Experimentation](https://www.youtube.com/watch?v=nc4CMo7VSPo) shows that index rebuilds after 1% fragmentation combine with an avoidance of reorganizes are the best way to maintain free space random inserts.
+Interestingly, because the amount of total free space grows as pages are added, over time you can raise the fill-factor and/or maintenance will be needed less frequently.

-Yes, this scheme requires more disk/memory space than sequential keys

-(**There is a strong community bias towards sequential numbers as primary keys.
-It will be important to demonstrate that using a randomized uuid as a primary key can work just fine, but definitely requires different index maintenance from a sequential primary key.
-We will need to provide technical guidance on how index maintenance differs between tables with sequential IDs and tables with randomized IDs.
-We will need to provide real world testing showing that randomized IDs work very well so long as index maintenance is done properly.** [This presentation](https://www.youtube.com/watch?v=nc4CMo7VSPo) **is an excellent starting point.**)

 ### Option B - Reduce GUID usage